Stretching is nowhere near as fun as lifting heavy, running outside in the fresh air, or finishing a grueling HIIT workout.

 - Whether you’re seated or standing, keep your head straight and your eyes forward.

 - Slowly drop your right or left ear to your shoulder.
+You can hold onto your head with the same-side hand to gently push your neck into a deeper range of motion.

-2. Standing chest stretch
+2. Wall pectoral stretch

 This stretch targets the pecs.
 It’s beneficial for anyone who has rounded shoulders from sitting at a desk all day or doing too many bench presses but not enough upper back exercises.